Can music headphones be used at work?

 So, all this pertains to somewhere with a noise risk.

-The law says an employer can’t permit it.
+The law says an employer can’t permit them to be used

-Employers have a legal duty to provide hearing protection which is certified as hearing protection under a branch of EN352, and carries a CE or UKCA mark confirming it has been assessed as hearing protection.
+Employers have a legal duty to provide hearing protection which is certified as hearing protection under a branch of EN 352, and carries a CE or UKCA mark confirming it has been assessed as hearing protection.
 It will have performance figures such as an SNR value.

-But there are other issues:
+But there are also other issues:

 Noise reduction claims made by manufacturers for noise-cancelling headphones